JuanValencia/Unstable-Magick/Riverton.md

 ### Albert Ironstone (m) - Blacksmith, quiet
 #### Rumors
+* I hear there's a blacksmith of some skill that landed in Land's End, the new place in the dense woods.
+I bet it's all hogwash... [sweating]
+* The halflings used to have iron coming down to us, but it dried up awhile ago.

 #### Quests
-* Need a mage partner
+* Need a mage partner (Magic Gear, 1 comissioned piece)

 ### Doreen Efne Ragesong (f) - General Store, bubbly
 #### Rumors